-The Mobility Database catalogs is a repository of 1700+ mobility datasets across the world.
-It has over 150 updated datasets previously unavailable on TransitFeeds (OpenMobilityData).
+The Mobility Database catalogs is a repository of 1800+ mobility feeds from across the world.
+It has over 150 updated feeds previously unavailable on TransitFeeds (OpenMobilityData).

 We're in the first phase of building a sustainable, central hub for mobility data internationally.

 You'll be able to access transitfeeds.com until a deprecation date is decided.